vishalpalaniappan/diagnostic-log-viewer/README.md

 ## Background

-Please refer to this [document][adli-docs] in the ADLI repo for background informmation.
+Please refer to this [document][adli-docs] in the ADLI repo for background information.

 A simplified diagram of the diagnostic solution is provided below: